 Overview

-The field of data science has seen rapid growth in recent years, with vast amounts of data now being generated by major companies and service providers.
+The field of data science is seeing rapid growth, with vast amounts of data now being generated by major companies and service providers.

 Yet, there is a recognised shortage of qualified analysts, both in the UK and globally, to make the most of this data and to meet the demands of industry.
 In particular, the demand is for graduates who can both manage the data (the computing skills), and analyse the data to extract patterns, build models and make predictions (the mathematics skills).
 It is only with these analytical skills can the full value of data be extracted.